 - Your gaze and your chest are kept up.

-- Before you even begin your squat, you’re going to think about the space between your feet.
+- Before you even begin your squat, think about the space between your feet.

-- You are going to spread that space all the while that you do the squat.
+- Spread that space between your knees all the while that you do the squat.

 - With your imaginary weights, take a breath in.